dani3l0/Status/README.md

-# Status v2
+# Status

-**Don't use it now.
-This is highly unstable and breakages will occur!**
+**but it's v2**

+**First version is under `old` branch**

-This is a rewritten version of Status.
-Targets:
+This is a new, rewritten version of Status.
+Expect bugs and missing features, as not everything might be implemented yet.

 🔨 Code is more flexible and organized